Crocodile Saltwater Crocodile

-The crocodile is an opportunistic ambush hunter that prefers to hunt at night.
-But it will not let a good opportunity go by and will also catch prey during the day if they come by.
-It either cruises its waterway habitats or stays relatively motionless in the water until an unwitting animal comes within striking range.
-The crocodile will then move silently into position and launch itself with tremendous speed and power out of the water to grasp its prey in its powerful tooth-filled mouth.
+The crocodile is an opportunistic ambush predator that prefers to hunt at night.
+But it will not let a good daytime opportunity go by and will also catch prey during the day if they come its way.
+The crocodile will cruise or stay motionless in its water habitat until an unwitting animal comes within striking range.
+It will then move silently into position and launch itself with tremendous speed and power out of the water to grasp its prey in its powerful tooth-filled mouth.

-A crocodile’s eating habits are best described as a ‘chomp and gulp’ approach.
-While it has a fearsome array of teeth, they are basically designed for grasping prey in a vice-like hold.
-A crocodile doesn't have shearing teeth to slice through a carcass, nor does it have tearing teeth with which and pull pieces of its victim’s body apart.
+A crocodile's eating habits are best described as a ‘chomp and gulp' approach.
+While it has a fearsome array of teeth, they are designed for grasping prey in a vice-like hold.
+It doesn't have shearing teeth to slice through a carcass, nor does it have tearing teeth with which and pull pieces of its victim's body apart.
 (By comparison, a dog's small front teeth are for tearing, and its large back teeth are for shearing).
-Additionally, the crocodile has a fixed tongue and it cannot be used to move objects around in its mouth.
-The crocodile can only gulp its food down.
+Additionally, the crocodile has a fixed tongue that cannot be used to move objects around in its mouth.
+As a result, the crocodile can only gulp its food down.

 For these reasons, a crocodile has two ways of consuming its prey.

-1. Small prey are killed instantly by its pulverising bone-crushing bite and gulped down whole.
+1. Smaller prey are killed instantly by its pulverising bone-crushing bite and gulped down whole.

 Crocodile Reproduction & Life Cycle Crocodile Eggs & Babies

 The wet season's imminent arrival (November to April) is the signal for crocodiles to commence their courtship and mating.
-Males engage in posturing with conspicuous displays of virility intended on driving rival males away from possible receptive females.
-This male to male posturing may include chasing away, growling and head-slapping.
-This can soon escalate to serious confrontation leading to injury and even death.
-Females too become more aggressive towards other females during this time as they too jostle for dominance and the attention of a suitor.
+Males engage in posturing with conspicuous displays of virility intended to drive rival males away from possible receptive females.
+This male-to-male posturing may include chasing away, growling and head-slapping, which can soon escalate to serious confrontation leading to injury and even death.
+Females, too, are more aggressive towards other females during this time as they jostle for dominance and the attention of a suitor.
 Courtship takes place around September and October, and copulation which may last up to 15 minutes, may occur underwater.

-Sometime between November and March, the female selects a suitable location for her nest above any possible flood line and no further than 20 m from reliable freshwater such as a river, waterhole, creek or swamp.
-She clears an area and then scraps together plant matter, mud and earth to create an elliptical mound around 175- 220cm long and 53-80cm high.
+Between November and March, the female selects a suitable location for her nest above any possible flood line and no further than 20m from reliable freshwaters such as a river, waterhole, creek or swamp.
+First, she clears an area and then scraps together plant matter, mud and earth to create an elliptical mound around 175- 220cm long and 53-80cm high.
 In some instances, nests are also built on floating mats of vegetation anchored to a riverbank.

 When baby crocodiles are ready to hatch, they make a chirping sound from inside their eggs, which alerts their mother that it is time to dig them out of their nest.
 She will carefully dig them out, and taking each hatching tenderly with her mouth; she will take them to the water's edge and release them.
 There she will protect them until they disperse over the following months.